gostaticanalysis/meta/README.md

-# Requests for new analyzers
+# Requests for new analyzers and tools

-If you have request for a new analyzer, please file a issue.
+If you have request for a new analyzer or tool, please file a issue.